daattali/beautiful-jekyll/capstone/proposal.md

 What product(s) would you like to receive from our students, and what (in general) should it communicate or have the ability to do?
 Examples:

-- A dashboard such as a `shiny` app to explore an aspect of your data;
+- A dashboard such as a `shiny` app to explore an aspect of your data
-- An `R` package with documentation to simplify an analysis;
+- An `R` package with documentation to simplify an analysis
 - A data pipeline that includes some data science model
 - A report outlining student findings